bludit/documentation-english/pages/webservers/nginx/index.md

 # Nginx
 <!-- Position: 1 -->

-Bludit supports [Nginx](https://nginx.org/en/) and is a recommended option for a Webserver.
+Bludit supports [Nginx](https://nginx.org/en/) and is a recommended option for a web server.

 Bludit has its own `router` which handles all requests and responses.
 The idea is to redirect all requests to the `index.php` file.